jorie1234/corona/README.md

 # Corona Graph

-Lodas Corona Data from https://coronavirus-tracker-api.herokuapp.com
+Get's Corona Data from https://coronavirus-tracker-api.herokuapp.com

 Creates a graph and saves it as corona.png